o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 **Asset Processor** monitors your project's subdirectories and automatically compiles and debugs assets when it detects new or updated files.

-If **Asset Processor** encounters an error, it will display a message above the system tray.
+If **Asset Processor** encounters an error, it displays a message above the system tray.
 To view the results of recently processed jobs, open **Asset Processor** by choosing its icon in the system tray.
 You can see the results for the most recent jobs by sorting the **Asset Status** list by **Completed** descending.

 If a job displays an error or warning, select the job in the **Asset Status** list and view the log in the **Event Log Details** list below.
 The event log will contain verbose information you can use to solve any errors or warnings emitted when specific assets are processed.